ahoxus/ahoxus.github.io/index.md

 {% include ahoxus.svg.html %}

-**ahoxus** is are people who live and work in a land, together in small groups, towards improving the whole world through little actions.
+**ahoxus** are people who live and work in a land, together in small groups, towards improving the whole world through little actions.

 and we invite **you** to join us!